Bengal Sultanate: Decline (16th century)

 The absorption of Bengal into the Mughal Empire was a gradual process.
 It began with the defeat of Bengal forces under Sultan Nasiruddin Nasrat Shah by the first Mughal ruler Babur at the Battle of Ghaghra.
 The second Mughal ruler Humayun occupied the Bengal capital of Gaur during the invasion of Sher Shah Suri against both the Mughals and Bengal Sultans.
 Humayun later took refuge in the Safavid Empire in Persia.
-Sher Shah Suri succeeded in conquering Bengal and began renovating the Grand Trunk Road.
-The Suri government appointed successive governors to administer Bengal.
+Sher Shah Suri succeeded in conquering Bengal, forming the Sur Empire, which was of Afghan origin.
+During this period, the Grand Trunk Road was renovated, while the Sur rulers placed successive governors in Bengal.
 The third governor Muhammad Khan Sur declared independence after the death of Islam Shah Suri.
-Muhammad Khan ended the interrupting period of Delhi's rule and re-established the Bengal Sultanate.
+Muhammad Khan ended the interrupting period of Delhi's rule and re-established the Bengal Sultanate under the Muhammad Shahi dynasty, which was also of Afghan origin.

-The Pashtun Karrani dynasty was the last ruling dynasty of the sultanate.
+The Afghan Karrani dynasty was the last ruling dynasty of the sultanate.
 According to the Riyaz-us-Salatin, Sultan Sulaiman Khan Karrani shifted the capital from Gaur to Tanda in 1565.
 Sulaiman Khan Karrani annexed large parts of Orissa.
 During his reign, the Bengal Sultanate's territory extended from Koch Bihar in the north to Puri in the south and from the Son River in the west to the Brahmaputra River in the east.
 The Mughals became determined to bring an end to the expansionism of the Bengal Sultanate; while eager to absorb the Bengal region for its riches.
 The Battle of Tukaroi in Orissa saw Mughal forces led by Akbar overwhelm the Bengal Sultanate's forces led by the last Sultan Daud Khan Karrani, resulting in the Treaty of Cuttack.
 Mughal rule formally began with the Battle of Raj Mahal when the last reigning Sultan of Bengal was defeated by the forces of Akbar.
 The Mughal province of Bengal Subah was created.
 The eastern deltaic Bhati region remained outside of Mughal control until being absorbed in the early 17th century.
 The delta was controlled by a confederation of twelve aristocrats of the former sultanate, who became known as the Baro Bhuyans.
 Their leader was Isa Khan, a zamindar and a former nobleman of the sultanate through his mother Princess Syeda Momena Khatun.
 The confederation was made up of petty kingdoms.
 The Mughal government eventually suppressed the remnants of the sultanate in the Bhati area and brought all of Bengal under full Mughal control.